-Exercise: Tell me a joke or a sad story as a piece to camera.
-Maximum duration: 60 seconds.
+Exercise: Make a mojo video in which you tell me a joke or a sad story as a piece to camera.
+Maximum duration: 40 seconds.

 Overview: We have almost completed the process for creating mojo videos.
 We need to finish our videos by adding headlines, name supers, subtitles (if necessary) and credits.
+Then we need to deliver our story.
 And we need to consider ethical and legal factors associated with being a mojo.